How to Re-engage Your Church Volunteers

 Get Organized with Tithely’s Volunteer Scheduling

-The summer slump does not have to define your fall.
 By casting vision, matching people with their gifts, guarding against burnout, and celebrating faithfully, you can build a volunteer team that is strong, energized, and ready to serve.

 And if you need support getting organized so your volunteer systems run smoothly, Tithely is here to help.
 From scheduling and communication to giving and group management, we provide tools that help you focus on people, not paperwork.
 Learn more today.

-1. Lead with Vision, Not Vacancies
+2. Lead with Vision, Not Vacancies

-Imagine you are prepping for Sunday and realize you are short on greeters (probably not too hard to imagine!).
+People aren’t inspired by empty slots on a schedule.
+They want to be part of a story.
+Imagine you’re prepping for Sunday and realize you are short on greeters (probably not too hard to imagine).
 Instead of standing up and saying, “We need three people at the doors next week,” shift the focus:

 “Every person who walks through these doors should feel like they belong here.
 If you love to smile and shake hands, you could be the very first picture of Jesus someone sees.”

-2. Match Volunteers with Their Gifts
+3. Match Volunteers with Their Gifts

 Paul reminds us in 1 Corinthians 12 that the church is like a body, with each part playing a vital role.

-It can be tempting to place eager volunteers wherever there is a need.
-And sometimes that works – serving in a variety of places can stretch and grow people.
+It can be tempting to place eager volunteers wherever there’s a need.

+Sometimes that works, as serving in a variety of places can stretch and grow people.
 But when someone’s natural gifts are overlooked, both the volunteer and the ministry miss out.

-If your extroverted socialite ends up in the nursery instead of the lobby, chances are they will feel drained instead of energized.
+If your extroverted socialite ends up in the nursery instead of the lobby, chances are they’ll feel drained instead of energized.
 Meanwhile, your greeting team misses out on their God-given ability to make people feel welcome.
+Serving should be life-giving, not draining.
+When volunteers are matched with their gifts, the whole church benefits!

-3. Host a Volunteer Training Night
+4. Host a Volunteer Training Night

-4. Create Simple On-Ramps
+5. Create Simple On-Ramps

 Serving should feel exciting, not overwhelming.
 Sometimes people hesitate to volunteer because it sounds like a big, long-term commitment.
 Make it easier for them to take that first step.

 Invite someone to help at one event, shadow a leader for a Sunday, or try serving for a short six-week series.
-These simple “test drives” let people get a feel for ministry without the pressure of a forever commitment.
+These simple “test drives” give people a feel for ministry without the pressure of a forever commitment.
 Often, one small yes opens the door to a much bigger journey.

-5. Make Your Volunteer Rotation Sustainable
+6. Make Your Volunteer Rotation Sustainable

-If volunteers feel like saying yes means missing every service, burnout will not be far behind.
+If volunteers feel like saying yes means missing every service, burnout won’t be far behind.
 Healthy ministry rhythms matter.
 Build rotations that allow people to serve faithfully while also being filled themselves.

 For some teams, this might mean once a month.
 For others, it may mean every other week.
-Whatever the rhythm, make sure it gives people time to worship, rest, and build community.
+Whatever the rhythm, leave people with time to worship, rest, and build community.
 A sustainable schedule communicates that you care about your volunteers as people, not just numbers who fill roles.

-6. Guard Against Church Volunteer Burnout
+7. Guard Against Church Volunteer Burnout

 Even the most passionate volunteer can burn out if they feel unseen or overworked.
 That is why regular check-ins are so important.
 Ask your people how they are really doing, not just how their ministry role is going.